Rosalina121/ShairportGUI/readme.md

 * Static Gradient based off album cover image palette
 * Moving Gradient generated with BlurHash

-Default is **Static Gradient** for reasons below, but feel free to change it ofc.
+Default is Static Gradient but you can change the currently used type by **clicking the album cover** (currently used type is saved in local storage).

 ### Pros and Cons, objectively
 * Blurred image will make text illegible on many backgrounds, unless you want to make the white-on-black impact meme font your default.
-* Gradient based off the palette has to wait for the palette to be sent, but makes the text readble from distance in 99% cases
+* Gradient based off the palette has to wait for the palette to be sent, but makes the text readable from distance in 99% cases
 * BlurHash is fast, but not on super-low-end systems like Pi Zero (chromium just hangs).
 Also makes moving the blur Apple Music style easier

 ### Proc and Cons, imo